Starting a new digital identity

 The phone

-Once you've completed the installation of Pop!OS on your computer, get back on the WiFi and download CalyxOS and the flashing tool.
-Use the flashing tool to flash the Pixel 3a with CalyxOS using the instructions provided.
-On first boot, enable MicroG.
-This allows me to use a 'spoofed' google account for some background services.
+Once you've completed the installation of Pop!OS on your computer, get back on the WiFi and download GrapheneOS.
+Use the flashing web interface to flash the Google Pixel with GrapheneOS using the instructions provided.

 Get bitcoin

 Now that you've got your mobile phone flashed, it's time to download a Bitcoin wallet on your phone.
-Samourai Wallet would be my choice of wallet.
+Samourai Wallet or Ashigaru Wallet would be my choice of wallet.
 I'd write the passphrase and 12 recovery words down on a piece of paper.
 I would go to a local Bitcoin meetup and see if there would be anyone interested in selling me $300 worth of Bitcoin.
-Deposit the Bitcoin directly into Samourai wallet mobile app.
-For $300, it's probably not worth setting up a Samourai Wallet Dojo, but we will start a fresh wallet that connects to one later.
+Deposit the Bitcoin directly into the wallet mobile app.
+For $300, it's probably not worth setting up a Dojo, so head over to DojoBay to find one to pair with for now.

 Getting an eSIM